Menteeno/menteeno/content/english/_index.md

 # Features
 features:
-  - title: "Mentorship at Mentino"
+  - title: "Mentorship at Menteeno"
-    image: "/images/service-1.png"
+    image: "/images/service-1.svg"
-    content: "At Mentino, we support you for six months to strengthen your soft skills and grow in your career path.
+    content: "At Menteeno, we support you for six months to strengthen your soft skills and grow in your career path.
 Mentors accompany you at every step of this professional journey."
     bulletpoints:
       - "Personalized and specialized mentorship"
       - "Custom personal growth plan"